jmchangTW/bigbigtree/README.md

 	./nextflow clone jmchanglab/bigbigtree

+If you get some permission error:

+	chmod -R 777 bigbigtree/

-Make sure you have installed nextflow, python and perl:bio.
+Make sure you have installed python and perl:bio.